 cylinder_volume = π × (R² - r²) × cylinder_height

 r – internal radius

-To calculate the volume of a cylindrical shell, let's take some real-life example, maybe... a roll of toilet paper, because why not? 😀
+To calculate the volume of a cylindrical shell, let's take some real-life examples, maybe... a roll of toilet paper, because why not? 😀

-- Enter the external radius of the cylinder.
-The standard is equal to approximately 5.5 cm.
+Enter the external diameter of the cylinder.
+The standard is equal to approximately 11 cm.

-Determine the internal cylinder radius.
-It's the internal radius of the cardboard part, around 2 cm.
+Determine the internal cylinder diameter.
+It's the internal diameter of the cardboard part, around 4 cm.